AndreaN33/EECS301-Lab3/README.md

 Include the following in the lab report:

-* Brief description of what the lab does and what you learned from doing the lab.
+* The **Introduction** section should give a brief description of the overall functionality of the project and the new concepts learned about in the lab.

-* Both Images of correct ModelSim simulations captured from IDE (the ModelSim export image).
+* The **Implementation Details** section should include a functional description for the _CLS\_LED\_Output\_Fader_, _CLS\_Scanner\_Module_, and _Key\_Synchronizer\_Module_ modules and what new techniques were learned from the modules.
+If problems occurred while refactoring the other modules from Lab 2 include details of the issues.

-* What computer you used to do the work (lab computer or your own ---> what OS / hardware you are running / any issues).
+* The **Verification Results** section should include the waveform captures from the two simulations included with the lab.
+If the first run of the simulation had problems, mention what the problems were and your debugging steps to solve the problem.

-* How long it took you to do the actual lab, how long it took you to do the writeup, total time spent on this lab.
+* The **Conclusions** section should summarize what was learned from the implementation and verification tasks.

-* Any issues you ran into that could use better explanation or you found confusing.
+* In the remaining sections provide an estimate of the time spent doing the lab and any issues or difficulties encountered.

 ## Lab Due Date